AntonSol919/linkspace/readme.md

 # Misc

-This is currently a privately financed project representing done as a part time job.
+This is currently a project done in my spare time.
-Ideally this project could fund one or more fulltime devs through sales of [LNS](https://antonsol919.github.io/linkspace/lns.html) names.
+Hopefully it can be one or more FTE through sales of [LNS](https://antonsol919.github.io/linkspace/lns.html) names.